byuflowlab/FLOWUnsteady/README.md

 This suite brings together various tools developed by the [FLOW Lab](http://flow.byu.edu/) at Brigham Young University: Vortex lattice method, strip theory, blade-element momentum, 3D panel method, and rVPM.
-The suite also integrates an FW-H solver (PSU-WOPWOP) and a BPM code for tonal and broadband prediction of aeroacoustic noise.
+The suite also integrates an FW-H solver and a BPM code for tonal and broadband prediction of aeroacoustic noise.